remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 ## 1. Use Bulk Operations

 If you need to insert a lot of rows at once in your database, you really should not use `execute`.
-The `sqlite3` provides a way to bulk insertions: `executemany`.
+The `sqlite3` module provides a way to bulk
+insertions: `executemany`.

 Instead of doing something like:
 ```python